microsoft/fluentui/specs/makeStyles.md

 ### Hash-based classnames

 We will use a hash (MurmurHash2) of the CSS property name and the value to generate a classname.
 That results in deterministic (=stable) classnames.
-With that we can support server side rendering.
+With that we can support server side rendering without issues with hydration (#3692).

 ### Passing overrides to children using `className`

-To avoid the ambivalence of using `className` vs `styles` props when passing overrides to children based on their type, we will use the dictionary sideeffect described in `useCSS` approach above.
+To avoid the ambivalence of using `className` vs `styles` props when passing overrides to children based on their type, we will use the dictionary side effect described in `useCSS` approach above.
 Parent component passes its overrides to a child as a list of classes in `className` prop.
-The child, takes the input classes and references the global dictionary to get back the necessary CSS attribute names to be able to perform the merge.
+The child, takes the input classes and references the global dictionary to get back the necessary CSS attribute names to be able to perform the merge - the merge is implemented in `ax()` function as described in #16411.

 #### Alternative 1: encode the CSS property name to the hash